 I've seen this bug hinted at online a few times (like ticket 3435), and in each case the user was running a 64 bit Windows.
 Volter on IRC says he doesn't see the problem in a WinXP 32 bit install.
 Perhaps Quantum GIS tries to find GDAL in C:\\Program Files\\ but not in C:\\Program Files (x86)\\?
 The latter is the default install path in 64 bit Windows.

-#3 Updated by Giuseppe Sucameli almost 8 years ago
+#3 Updated by Giuseppe Sucameli over 9 years ago

 - Pull Request or Patch supplied set to No

 Could any Win64 users write here the value of the PATH environment var while QGis standalone is running on a Win 64bit?